 What happens after we connect you to an expert

 Your advisor will get in touch for a quick chat about your reasons for seeking advice.
 If they think they can help, they’ll invite you for a free, no-obligation consultation.

 This meeting usually lasts around an hour and is a good opportunity for both you and your advisor to get to know each other.
 They’ll ask you about your financial goals and circumstances, explain their fees and services, and whether they can help.

 If you’re happy to take their advice, your adviser will carry out a ‘fact find’ about you.
 This gives them a full snapshot of your financial situation, attitude to risk and goals, so they can offer you bespoke recommendations.

 Think an advisor can help?

 Whatever your goals or circumstances, our network of financial adviser partners has the expertise and knowledge to help you find peace of mind.

 Connect to an expert and book your free no-obligation consultation today!
-Give us a call on 0800 008 6169 or enter your details here to get started.
+Give us a call on 0800 008 6169 or click the button below to get started.